DmitriySh/leetcode-examples/README.md

  * [242 - Validate Anagram](https://leetcode.com/problems/valid-anagram) (text is a anagram, true or false)
  * [290 - Word Pattern](https://leetcode.com/problems/word-pattern) (pattern and text follows the same behavior - full match)
  * [468 - Validate IP Address](https://leetcode.com/problems/validate-ip-address) (string is a valid IPv4/IPv6 address or neither)
+ * [509 - Fibonacci Number](https://leetcode.com/problems/fibonacci-number) (each number is the sum of the two preceding ones)
  * [876 - Middle of the Linked List](https://leetcode.com/problems/middle-of-the-linked-list) (find middle of the linked list)